workbenchdev/Workbench/README.md

 ## Credits

-Workbench would not be possible without
+Workbench is made of many components, thank you

-Flatpak, GTK, GLib, GtkSourceView, libadwaita, VTE, GJS, Blueprint, icon-development-kit, Vala
+Flatpak, GTK, GLib, GtkSourceView, libadwaita, VTE, GJS, Blueprint, icon-development-kit, Vala, GTKCssLanguageServer, gtk-rs

 and the GNOME community 🖤